Hardcover, 192 pages

 24.13 × 29.845 cm.

-This book will be the first ever career retrospective of the work of Los Angeles photographer George Rodriguez.
+The first ever career retrospective of Los Angeles photographer George Rodriguez.

-Since the 1950s, Rodriguez has quietly documented multiple social worlds—in California and beyond—that have never before been displayed together, a rare mix of American and Mexican, urban and rural, Hollywood celebrity and civil rights marches.
+Since the 1950s, Rodriguez has quietly documented multiple social worlds—in California and beyond—that have never before been displayed together, a rare mix of Hollywood and Chicano L.A., film premieres and farmworker strikes, album covers and street scenes, celebrity portraits and civil rights marches.

-Throughout the 1960s and 70s, Rodriguez led something of a double life as a photographer.
-He worked for film studios, record labels, and magazines like Tiger Beat, shooting countless photographs of the era's biggest music and film stars, many of which have become familiar images in the American popular imagination, while also photographing the social movements and protests that were exploding on the streets of Los Angeles and throughout the country: the Chicano Moratorium, the United Farm Workers movement, the Sunset Strip riots, and many other happenings, certainly more than any other single photographer.
+Throughout the 1960s and 70s, Rodriguez, raised in South Los Angeles, led something of a double life as a photographer.
+He worked for film studios, record labels, and magazines like Tiger Beat, processing film for Hollywood photographers and shooting countless photographs of the era's biggest music and film stars, while also photographing the social movements and protests that were exploding on the streets of Los Angeles and throughout the country: the East Los Angeles Walkouts, the Chicano Moratorium, the United Farm Workers movement, the Sunset Strip riots, among others.

-Double Vision explores both of these worlds, alongside the many other urban scenes Rodriguez has shot over the years, from L.A. street gangs and L.A. boxing to L.A. hip-hop.
-Rodriguez is one of the great visual documentarians of the hyphen that connects the American to the Mexican and yet the full, diverse scale of his work has never been shown in a full retrospective.
+Double Vision explores both of these worlds alongside the many other urban scenes Rodriguez has shot over the years, from L.A. gang graffiti and boxing to early hip-hop.
+A student of Sid Avery and a contemporary of Dennis Hopper, Rodriguez is one of the great visual documentarians of Los Angeles and of the cultural complexities of Mexican-American life.

 Edited and with texts by Josh Kun

 Forewords by Dolores Huerta and John Densmore

 Hat & Beard Press #12

 *SPECIAL OFFER!
 The first 500 books ordered direct through our site will include three exclusive prints: